playgameservices/play-games-plugin-for-unity/README.md

 you export the project.
 To simplify your workflow, consider copying the files to a different location before re-exporting, and copy them back after the process is complete.

+## (Advanced) Using the Plugin Without Overriding the Default Social Platform

+When you call `PlayGamesPlatform.Activate`, Google Play Games becomes your default social platform implementation, which means that static calls to methods in `Social` and `Social.Active` will be carried out by the Google Play Games plugin.
+This is the desired behavior for most games using the plugin.

+However, if for some reason you wish to keep the default implementation accessible (for example, to use it to submit achievements and leaderboards to a different social platform), you can use the Google Play Games plugin without overriding the default one.
+To do this:

+1. Do not call `PlayGamesPlatform.Activate`
+2. If `Xyz` is the name of a method you wish to call on the `Social` class, do not call `Social.Xyz`.
+Instead, call `PlayGamesPlatform.Instance.Xyz`
+3. Do not use `Social.Active` when interacting with Google Play Games.
+Instead, use `PlayGamesPlatform.Instance`.

+That way, you can even submit scores and achievements simultaneously to two or more social platforms:

+    // Submit achievement to original default social platform Social.ReportProgress("MyAchievementIdHere", 100.0f, callback);

+    // Submit achievement to Google Play
+    PlayGamesPlatform.Instance.ReportProgress("MyGooglePlayAchievementIdHere", 100.0f, callback);

 ## Note from Maintainer